MarcelMYSchmitt/terraform-play/readme.md

 <br />

 We will create following resources in Azure.
-1. Resource Group where we are going to place everything
+1. One resource group where we are going to place our terraform state inside a storage account
-2. Storage account with container, where we are going to store the state of the deployment
+2. Another resource groupt where we ware going to store following resources:
-3. Azure Key Vault for Storing Secrets
+   -  Azure Key Vault for Storing Secrets
-4. Azure Container Registry for storing docker images
+   - Azure Container Registry for storing docker images
-5. We are going to store the container access key in the key vault.
+   - We are going to store the container access key in the key vault.

 We will have some specific naming convention where we are going to use the environment like `dev`, the region like `we` or the resource as short name like `rg` in our scripts.
 We will see them later in the Azure portal.